Haus Lange and Haus Esters: History

 Hermann Lange and Josef Esters established in 1920 the "Vereinigte Seidenwebereien AG" (United Silk Weaving Mills Company), or Verseidag.
 Verseidag commissioned at the end of 1930 to Ludwig Mies van der Rohe the realisation of an office and warehouse building in the Verseidag factory buildings in Krefeld.
 The so-called Verseidag Färberei and HE building were completed in 1931.

 In 1927, Josef Esters and Hermann Lange commissioned the design of two adjoining houses to the architect Ludwig Mies van der Rohe.
 The two houses were built between 1928 and 1930 after the ideas from Bauhaus and other Modernists.
-They are not identical, but very similar in their geometric appearance and the use of backed brick as a building material.
+They are not identical, but very similar in their geometric appearance and the use of brick as a building material.
 Closed on the street side, both have high windows that open onto a landscaped garden.
 The gardens alternate grassed areas, paths and flowerbeds according to geometric principles that evoke the continuity of interior and exterior spaces.